 No one needs the complications and stress of being injured on the job.
 However work related injuries are far too common.
 Accidents, repetitive motions, over exertion, illnesses and even stress regularly cause injuries in the workplace.
 Most people including lawyers outside the area of workers’ compensation have little experience with the Arizona workers’ compensation system.
-Sustaining a physical or mental injury on the job that affects your ability to work can be financially and emotionally devastating to those fail to understand the workers’ compensation laws and procedures.
+Sustaining a physical or mental injury on the job that affects your ability to work can be financially and emotionally devastating to those fail to understand the Arizona workers’ compensation laws and procedures.
 What should you do if you are injured in the course of your work?
-Below is a basic guide to help you understand and prepare for an on-the-job injury claim under the Arizona workers’ compensation system.
+Below is a basic guide to help you understand and prepare for an on-the-job injury claim under the Arizona workers’ comp system.
 To begin, there are five basic steps to follow to begin your claim properly:

 - In an emergency, seek immediate medical attention as you would in any emergency situation.

 - Inform your employer through your boss or supervisor that you have been injured first in non-emergency situations.